 In Autumn during Koyou (changing of the leaves) period, the garden truly becomes breathtaking and offers unrivalled views of the Autumn leaf colours along its many paths and bridges.

 Any trip to Japan will no doubt include a visit to some Japanese garden, but for those particularly interested in experiencing the best Japan has to offer on a small group tour, with an English speaking knowledgeable guide accompanying throughout, you might want to consider our “Gardens of Japan” tour.
 The tour takes in several of the best examples of Japanese gardens but also so much more besides.
+Check out our travel webinar where Andrew and Tomo outlined our ‘Gardens & Galleries of Japan’ small group tour.
+The tour is a once-in-a-lifetime tour taking you to the best Japanese Gardens and Award-Winning Art Galleries.
+Experience the incredible beauty of these gardens but also the stunning natural landscapes that inform their design.
+Our Japanese garden experts will accompany you throughout explaining the concepts and execution of the different styles of Japanese Gardens.

 Contact us to learn more about this tour and take your first steps towards your own experience of Japan’s finest gardens that can transport you back through 300 years of history whilst showcasing the best of all four seasons.